Diversity, Equity & Inclusion (DEI) Initiatives

 Group-wide employee training E-learning on corporate ethics

-These helplines are available not only to regular employees, but also to other workers such as temporary and part-time workers.
+This helpline is available not only to regular employees, but also to other workers such as temporary and part-time workers.
 By establishing a system to address violations of human rights and incidents of harassment appropriately, the Group is working to improve the workplace environment.

 Pursuing Stronger Compliance